2007 Grant Recipients

 Photo by Steve Rhodes.

-Language of the Birds is a permanent site-specific public art installation on the threshold of North Beach and Chinatown in San Francisco.
+Language of the Birds is a permanent, site-specific public art installation on the threshold of North Beach and Chinatown in San Francisco.
 The Language of the Birds is a sculpted, illuminated flock of twenty-three translucent, suspended open books positioned to give the impression of birds in flight.
-Phrases, taken from books written by neighborhood authors or written about the local communities, will be scattered and embedded in the pavement as if the words had fallen from the books as they took flight.
-These suspended bird-books will blink light patterns modulated to interpret music gathered from the community.
+Phrases, taken from books written by neighborhood authors or written about the local communities, are scattered and embedded in the pavement as if when the books took flight, the words fell from their pages.
+These suspended bird-books blink light patterns modulated to interpret music gathered from the community.
 The lights are also intended to evoke flight, giving the flock the appearance of being in constant motion.

 Previous works by Brian Goggin: www.metaphorm.org